rafaelrferreira/rafaelrferreira/README.md

 <h1>Hi, I'm Rafael Reis. 👋😄</h1>

-I'm an Software Engineer, and I spend most of my time programming in C#, JavaScript and Node.js.
+I'm an Software Engineer, and I spend most of my time programming in .NET/C#, JavaScript and Node.js.
 I constantly exploring new technologies, trying out new stacks and going deep the ones that i know.
 I enjoy designing simple intuitive UIs and data scraping (Puppeteer, Playwright & Chromeless) bots. #CreativeCoder #Entrepreneur #Gamer

-Currently, I'm working at MULTSERV, as Software Developer, where I'm focusing on JavaScript and C#.
+Currently, I'm working at MULTSERV, as Software Developer, where I'm focusing on JavaScript and .NET/C#.

 <br />